hallgat89/halfdot-conky/README.md

 # halfdot-conky
-A black conky bar to create a gradient transition between the panel and wallpaper
+A black conky bar to create a halftone dot transition between the panel and wallpaper

+I wanted to create some kind of gradient transition between the wallpaper and i3status bar, but shadows and ordinary gradients don't suit my taste.
+I wanted to replicate those black dots on car windows.

 I think it is mostly ideal for nature wallpapers.
 The attached config is for i3wm.
 If your bar has a different color, you will have to recolor the image.